jmudrock/mu4-ip-verification/README.md

 [4]^4 of size 11 exists.

 The problem is formulated as a binary integer feasibility problem.
-After normalizing the first permutation in each block to the identity, there are 13,824 candidate blocks.
+After normalizing each first permutation to the identity, there are 13,824 candidate blocks.
 A binary variable is introduced for each block.
 The constraints require that

 - every element of [4]^4 is covered by at least one selected block;